-

 for cancer tumors.

-1) Klinic St.
+1) Klinic

-uses hyperthermic oncology to increase the
+oncology to increase the permeability and

-permeability and receptivity of tumor
+receptivity of tumor cells to

-therapy is a very gentle but nevertheless
+very gentle but nevertheless very

-basic elements of the integrated cancer
+elements of the integrated cancer therapy

-therapy concept of Klinic St. Georg.
+concept of Klinic St. Georg.
+During

-During hyperthermia therapy, tumerous
+hyperthermia therapy, tumerous tissue is

-tissue is heated using different
+heated using different techniques.

 - The cancer cells are damaged and